 ▲ Museum of Bath at Work Gadget-ridden circa-1900 engineer's shop, foundry, factory, and office.

-▲ American Museum Insightful look primarily at colonial/early-American lifestyles, with 18 furnished rooms and eager-to-talk guides.
+▲ American Museum and Gardens Insightful look primarily at colonial/early-American lifestyles, with 18 furnished rooms and eager-to-talk guides.

 ▲ Thermae Bath Spa Relaxation center that put the bath back in Bath.